liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   gradient mismatch. `steps=1` passes exactly, while `steps=2` fails even on CPU `float64`; the remaining task is a 2-step local adjoint inspection of the `p(t+1) -> u/w(t+1) -> p(t+2)` backward path.
+- Direct code analysis found a concrete custom-backward bug: `gw` was kept as a view of `grad_w` and then reused after `grad_w` was overwritten.
+Cloning `gw` fixed the formula-level CPU float64 failures to machine precision and reduced the full observed-upstream direct replay raw `vp.grad` max abs diff from `3.63e-4` to `2.90e-7`.
+This is still benchmark-only code, not a production propagator change.